 1979 Robert Weinberg reports isolating and identifying the first human oncogene—an altered gene that causes the uncontrolled cell growth that leads to cancer.

-1981 Alan Guth publishes the first satisfactory model of the universe’s development in the first 10–32 seconds after the Big Bang.
+1981 Alan Guth publishes the first satisfactory model, called cosmic inflation, of the universe’s development in the first 10–32 seconds after the Big Bang.

 1982 Alan Davison discovers a new class of technetium compounds that leads to the development of the first diagnostic technetium drug for imaging the human heart.